syncfusion/blazor-docs/src/maps/maps/getting-started.md

 ## Enable tooltip

-The tooltip is used when you cannot display information using the data labels due to space constraints.
+The tooltip can be used when you cannot display information using the data labels due to space constraints.
 You can enable tooltip by setting the [`Visible`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsTooltipSettings.html#Syncfusion_Blazor_Maps_MapsTooltipSettings_Visible) property to **true** in [`MapsLayerTooltipSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsLayerTooltipSettings.html).

 ```csharp
 <SfMaps>